 Buy A New Home

-If you’re ready to sell your home and upgrade to a new one, equity can help.
-Let’s say the home you’re selling is worth $420,000, and you’ve built $100,000 worth of equity.
-If you sell your home for that much, you’ll have a significant profit after repaying your mortgage and paying closing costs that you can use to make a down payment on your next home.
-Having that equity can help you make a larger down payment and start owning your new home with more equity or afford a more expensive home
+Home equity can be helpful if you want to sell your home and buy a new one.
+Let’s say the home you’re selling is worth $400,000, and you’ve built $100,000 worth of equity.
+If your home sells for $400,000, you’ll have a significant profit after repaying your mortgage and paying closing costs, and you can use the profit as a down payment on your new home.

 Remove Private Mortgage Insurance